Canadian National 7312: Excursion service

 In June 1959, No. 7312 was discovered by Strasburg Rail Road (SRC) vice president Bud Swearer who was visiting the CN yard at Stratford.
 The SRC had intended to purchase a steam locomotive to power freight and passenger excursions and No. 7312 was of appropriate size for the operation.
-The SRC negotiated the CN for the locomotive, which was ultimately purchased by a consortium of the SRC officials.
-Arriving at Strasburg in June 1960, the locomotive was renumbered to No. 31 and placed into service on September 1, 1960, becoming the first steam locomotive to reenter service in the United States.
+The SRC negotiated the CN for the locomotive, which was ultimately purchased by a consortium of the SRC officials in September 1959.
+Arriving at Strasburg on June 15, 1960, the locomotive was renumbered to No. 31 and placed into service on September 1, 1960, becoming the first steam locomotive to reenter service in the United States.
 The locomotive was purchased outright by the SRC in 1968.

-No. 7312 was taken out of service in October 2009 to undergo its heavy, extensive Federal Railroad Administration (FRA) 1,472-day inspection and overhaul, which is still in progress.
+No. 7312 was taken out of service in October 2009 to undergo its heavy, extensive Federal Railroad Administration (FRA) 1,472-day inspection and overhaul, and is slowly undergoing this overhaul.